-So why do we end up with 100+ page Powerpoint decks instead?
+So why do we end up with 100+ page PowerPoint decks instead?
 Full of complicated charts and p values.
-And a 20 minute recap of the research methodology we already approved in the proposal. (and which it’s too late to do anything about by the time of the debrief).
+And a 20-minute recap of the research methodology we already approved in the proposal. (and which it’s too late to do anything about anyway).

 Only market researchers care about how to do market research

-The market researcher and marketing manager / business owner relationship is a little like the anaesthetist and surgeon relationship.
+The market researcher and marketer relationship is a little like the anaesthetist and surgeon relationship.

-If the market research does their job properly, they set the marketing manager up to have a much better chance of success.
+If the market researcher does their job properly, they set the marketer up to be more likely to succeed,

 The hard work of market research for marketing

-And let’s face it, there are elements of market research that are just hard work.
-That you’d really want someone else to worry about.
+Let’s face it, some bits of market research are hard work.
+You want someone else to worry about those.

 Then there’s the statistical process behind calculating sample size requirements and confidence intervals in quantitative research.
 Mind-numbingly tedious to do.

-We freely admit that despite having worked in and with market research for decades, we always need to refer back to our notes every time we go through the sampling process.
+We freely admit that despite having worked in and with market research for decades, we always have to refer back to our notes every time we work out sample sizes.
 Even with three brains, we struggle to make the maths stick in our heads.